ClusterM/flipper_rc/README.md

 * Locate the "flipper_rc" directory inside the extracted contents (in "custom_components" directory).
 * Move the "flipper_rc" folder to your Home Assistant's custom_components directory.
 * After copying the files, restart Home Assistant to recognize the new integration.
+* Connect your Flipper to the machine running Home Assistant via USB.
+* Make sure no applications are running and the desktop is visible.
 * Navigate to Settings → Devices & Services → Add Integration.
 * Search for "Flipper Zero Remote Control" and follow the setup wizard.